Matthew Rush (footballer): Oldham Athletic

 Rush joined Oldham Athletic in March 1997 for a fee of £165,000.
 He made 30 league and cup appearances for Oldham until he sustained cruciate ligament injuries in a match against Carlisle United in April 1998 and he was forced to retire from professional football at the age of 27.

 International career

 Born in London, England.
 Rush represented the Republic of Ireland at the under-21 level and was capped four times.

 Post-playing career

 Rush enrolled on a sports science course at the University of East London, graduated with a degree in Sports Development and took up a post at a sports college in Manchester in 2001.
 While studying, he played football for non-league teams Dulwich Hamlet and Dagenham & Redbridge, and joined Droylsden in May 2002 as he wished to carry on playing on a part-time basis while working.

 Personal life

-Rush lives in Wimbledon with his wife Caroline (née Larner), who is Chief Executive of the British Fashion Council, and daughter Lana (born 1997), who competed in junior Wimbledon 2012.
-Rush currently works as a PE Teacher in Isleworth and Syon school for boys.
+Rush lives in London.
+His daughter Lana (born 1997) competed in junior Wimbledon 2012 & 2013.
+Rush works as a PE Teacher in Isleworth and Syon school for boys.